vandresen/DatabaseManager/README.md

 Visual Studio 2022 or newer for building this.
 From Visual Studio you can publish this to Azure or to a local web server.

 ## Datamodel
 The system does not ship with a data model.
 You must create a folder in your Azure File Storage called PPDM39.
-This is where yo put the PPDM dll files that you can download from the PPDM web site.
+This is where you put the PPDM dll files that you can download from the PPDM web site.
 In theory you can put any kind of ddl files here, but then you also need to update some of the other configuration files.
 It is recommended that you use MS SQL Server 2019.

 ## Azure Storage Account Required
 Database Manager requires an azure storage account.
-You define this with the key word AzureStorageConnection in your configuration.
+You define this with the key word AzureStorageConnection in your configuration or in the Setup option in the User Interface.
 This is where the system access data connectors, data models, rules, data access definitions and data files for loading such as LAS and csv files.

 ## API
 The user interface is based on Blazor.
 An option for you is to build your own user interface but use our Web API.
 Here is a [Swagger Link](https://petrodataonline.azurewebsites.net/swagger) to the web api